techconative/Restel/README.md

 ## About:

-Restel is a data-driven, no(low) code test automation framework, which is capable of reading the Rest Service APIs from the excel sheet and runs it though TestNG test-library and generate allure reports.
+Restel is a data-driven, no(low) code test automation framework, which is capable of reading the Rest Service APIs from the spreadsheet and runs it though TestNG test-library and generate allure reports.

 ## Rationale:

+When it comes to API testing, the typical phase goes like this,

+1. Understand the application and its context
+2. Come up with test case scenarios(tyically in spreadsheet)
+3. Convert the test scenarios to code
+4. Repeat

+What if we could tweak step#2 and remove the step#3 altogether?
+That's where Restel could help.

+The goal of Restel is to simplify API testing without having to write code and have the APIs automated.

 ## Features: